donomii/fbox/README.markdown

 ## Drive mount

-Windows has built in support for using FTP serveres as ordinary drives.
-In a file explorer window, click on your computer, then find "mount drive" somewhere in the menu
+Windows has built in support for using FTP servers as ordinary drives.
+In a file explorer window, click on your computer, then find "mount drive" somewhere in the menu.
+Follow the instructions to connect to a network drive.

-Linux can also mount FTP drives, but it requires installing a package to do so.
+Linux can also mount FTP drives, but it requires installing software.

 ## Stand alone FTP clients